Juicy Smoked Burgers on the Traeger Grill

 This is a person placing the raw burger patties on the grill grates.

-4. Smoke Burgers
+4. Smoke the Burgers.

 This is a metal spatula flipping the burger patties on the Traeger grill.

-5. Turn Up the Heat
+5. Turn up the Heat.

 This is a close up view of the Traeger burger patties on the grill grates, half with melted cheese.

-6. Add Cheese if Desired
+6. Add Cheese if Desired.

-Burgers are done when the internal temperature is 160°F. See notes.
-Turn off the grill and remove burgers (unless you want to add cheese–for cheeseburgers, turn off the grill, add a slice of cheese to each patty, then close the lid and let the burgers sit in the residual heat of the grill for a few minutes to get the cheese melty, then remove when the cheese is to your liking).
+If you want cheeseburgers, turn off the grill, add a slice of cheese to each patty, then close the lid and let the burgers sit in the residual heat of the grill for a few minutes to get the melty.
+Remove when the cheese is to your liking.
 We love using cheddar cheese or pepper jack for burgers.

 Serve burgers on a bun, lettuce wrap, or however you best enjoy wrapping your burgers.

 That’s it!
 Making a great burger on the Traeger is a little different than making them on a charcoal grill, but they are pretty easy.